Huzzi121/pf-lab2-work/worksheet.md

 was born on September 9th, 1941.
 If he were still alive, how old would he be today?
-Find out by running the `birthday` program on the appropriate inputs and enter your solution here.
+Find out by running the `birthday` program on the appropriate inputs and enter your solution here. the program has errors.it is giving me You are 0 years, 0 weeks, and 0 days old today

 2. Bjarne Stroustrup, the creator of the C++ programming language, the object-oriented extension of C, was born on December 30th, 1950.
-How old is he today?
+How old is he today? the program has error. according to this input the program is also giving me You are 0 years, 0 weeks, and 0 days old today